-To reiterate, when we engage 4WD we should always be on a low traction surface.
-This is very important to remember since there is always the risk of drivetrain “binding” if we don’t adhere to this rule.
-With that being said, a low-traction surface could be a dirt road, sand, grass, a muddy track, or a slippery snow highway.
-These are all perfect driving conditions for 4H.
-55MPH and below is suitable under most of the above-mentioned conditions.
+With that being said, I am aware that a low-traction surface could be a dirt road, sand, grass, a muddy track, a wet road, or a slippery snowy, or icey highway.
+These are what I consider to be perfect driving conditions for 4H.
+Driving 55MPH in 4H and below is perfectly safe under most of the above-mentioned conditions.

-There will, however, be certain road surfaces and environments, such as wide dirt roads that we might feel comfortable driving in excess of 55mph.
-Always exercise caution since there are always factors that are outside our control that we need to be aware of.
-For example:
+There will, however, be certain road surfaces and environments, such as wide, long dirt roads that you might feel comfortable driving over 55mph.
+I would always exercise caution since there are external factors that are outside our control that we need to consider.

-By driving over 55MPH on these low traction surfaces with the above-mentioned risks, we should ask ourselves, will we have sufficient time to react and stop the vehicle or slow down enough to avoid any possible obstacles or collisions?
+When driving over 55MPH in 4H on these low traction surfaces with the above-mentioned risks, you do well to ask yourself, “Will I have enough time to react and stop the vehicle in case of emergency?
+Will I have enough time to reduce my speed enough to avoid any possible obstacles or collisions?

 Let’s now look at what driving surfaces warrant engaging 4WD-4H.